Scooter Troubleshooting Guide

 Load Tester) If the scooter is not running, a load test can be performed

-on it by removing the battery pack from the scooter and
+on its batteries by removing the battery pack from the scooter and

 taking the individual batteries out.
 The individual

-batteries can be tested with a 12 Volt automotive battery load tester.
-If
+batteries can then be tested with a automotive battery load tester.
+Most entry

 Voltage Of The Battery Pack